pingcap/docs-cn/tidb-cloud/tidb-cloud-guide-sample-application-java.md

 <div label="Using Mybatis (Recommended)" value="mybatis">

-If you are using a TiDB Cloud Serverless Tier cluster, modify the `dataSource.url`, `dataSource.username`, `dataSource.password` in `mybatis-config.xml`.
+If you are using a TiDB Serverless cluster, modify the `dataSource.url`, `dataSource.username`, `dataSource.password` in `mybatis-config.xml`.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>